EndPointCorp/end-point-blog/2010/10/25/spree-on-rails-3-part-two.html.md

 title: 'Spree on Rails 3: Part Two'
 ---

 Yesterday, I [discussed my experiences on getting Rails 3 based Spree](/blog/2010/10/25/spree-on-rails-3-part-one) up and running.
-I've explained in several blog articles ([here](/blog/2010/03/31/spree-software-development) and [here](/blog/2010/01/12/rails-ecommerce-spree-hooks-tutorial)) that customizing Spree through extensions will produce the most maintainable code – it is not recommended to work directly with source code and make changes to core classes or views.
+I’ve explained in several blog articles ([here](/blog/2010/03/31/spree-software-development) and [here](/blog/2010/01/12/rails-ecommerce-spree-hooks-tutorial)) that customizing Spree through extensions will produce the most maintainable code – it is not recommended to work directly with source code and make changes to core classes or views.
 Working through extension development was one of my primary goals after getting Spree up and running.

-To create an extension named "foo", I ran rails g spree:extension foo.
+To create an extension named “foo”, I ran rails g spree:extension foo.
 Similar to pre-Rails 3.0 Spree, a foo directory is created (albeit inside the sandbox/) directory as a Rails Engine.
 The generator appends the foo directory details to the sandbox/ Gemfile.
-Without the Gemfile update, the rails project won't include the new foo extension directory (and encompassed functionality).
+Without the Gemfile update, the rails project won’t include the new foo extension directory (and encompassed functionality).
 I reviewed the extension directory structure and files and found that foo/lib/foo.rb was similar to the the *_extension.rb file.

 <table cellpadding="20" cellspacing="0" width="100%">
 <tbody><tr><td valign="top">